Renegade9/airports/README.md

-Grab airport information and store in a PostGIS repository.
+Grab FAA airport information and store in a back end and make data available via RESTful endpoints.

-This project uses Python and Django (including the Django REST Framework).
+This project is implemented in Python and Django (including the Django REST Framework).

-Backend databases can either be SQLite with the SpatiaLite extension, or PostgreSQL with the PostGIS extension.

 Possible Future enhancements:

+Use a Spatial database (e.g. PostgreSQL with the PostGIS extension, or SQLite with the SpatiaLite extension for local development)

 Use the GeoDjango extension
 https://docs.djangoproject.com/en/1.10/ref/contrib/gis/tutorial/